• Skip to primary navigation

 • 1 cup canned pumpkin puree

-• ⅔ cup unsweetened non-dairy milk
+• ⅔ cup unsweetened and unflavored non-dairy milk

 • 2 teaspoons vanilla extract